About us

 Copyright etc.

-We try to work as a completely decentralized network so we have no single point of contact.
+We now work as a completely decentralized network so we have no single point of contact.
 We're sorry, but that means we no longer answer direct enquiries by email and phone.
-Instead, please use the editable (wiki) pages on our website to tell anyone and everyone about your river group, event, or campaign.
+Instead, please use our Facebook page to tell us about your river group or event or to ask for help with your campaign.
 If you have media enquiries about rivers, please direct them to one of the many groups on our list.

-If you need to report a pollution emergency, please click here for contact details.
+If you need to report a pollution emergency, we're not the people to call; instead, please contact one of the following organizations immediately:

 Website privacy policy